lyndonhenry/souffle/kafka/README.md

 ## Experiments

-The experiments are managed by four bash scripts; these are
+The experiments are managed by four bash scripts.

+The scripts do not depend on each other, and no other script depends on them -- they are merely helper scripts.

+The scripts are:

 1. `script-to-run-in-docker.sh`
 2. `script-to-generate-datasets.sh`